PhilomathesInc/demo-ci-pipelines/README.md

 [Demo build config](./travis.yml) that builds the Go application server and CLI on linux and OS X.

 **Note:** Always run your Travis CI configuration through the [Travis CI Build Config Explorer](https://config.travis-ci.com/explore)

+## CircleCI
+[Demo build config](./circleci/config.yml) that builds the Go application server and CLI on docker executor.